nuxeo/nuxeo/modules/runtime/nuxeo-runtime-tomcat-adapter/src/main/java/org/nuxeo/runtime/tomcat/README.txt

 1. put nuxeo-runtime-tomcat-adapter.jar into tomcat lib dir.

-2. put derby.jar into tomcat lib dir. (or any other database jars you use)
+2. put the database driver JAR file into tomcat lib dir.

 3. create a WAR and put a META-INF/context.xml by copying the content from the context.xml-template file.